Graph Neural Networks with Feature and Structure Aware Random Walk: Experiments

-\textit{\textbf{Feature-Aware PageRank v.s.
-PageRank v.s. $k$NN.}} In our models, we propose to construct a combinatorial graph $\mathcal{G}$ based on Feature-Aware PageRank to guarantee the irreducibility and aperiodicity, so that the Diglacian can be defined.
-We directly use PageRank transition matrix $P_{pr}=\alpha P + (1-\alpha) \frac{e e^\top}{N}$ with self-loop for the same purpose, which yields a dense and feature-independent propagation matrix.
-Correspondingly, we replace $P_{pfpr}$, $\tilde{\Phi}$ in \cref{eq:aug_diglacian} to $P_{pr}$ and its stationary distribution, and $\tilde{\mathcal{D}}$ is replaced with the out-degree matrix of the original graph.
-We use "(w/o feat.)" to represent this variant.
-This variant can help us verify the effectiveness of considering underlying correlations on the feature level.
-In addition, our methods are based on the preprocessed $\mathcal{G}$, where each node has additional edges to link to several non-neighbor nodes with similar features.
-The measure of feature similarity is based on the proposed approximate similarity sorting.
-Although it is not completely accurate, we can apply it to construct an irreducible graph efficiently.
-Hence, we compare it with accurate $k$NN.
-Since the $k$NN graph is not necessarily irreducible, we first construct a $k$NN graph based on node features $X$ and combine it to the original graph with self-loop to generate a combinatorial graph $\mathcal{G}^{kNN}$ where each node has additional edges linking to others with most similar features.
-Then, the PageRank transition matrix of $\mathcal{G}^{kNN}$ is irreducible, aperiodic, dense and feature-aware.
-We apply this transition matrix to DiglaicanGCN and DiglacianGCN-CT, and call this variant "(w/ $k$NN)".
-Besides, we record the average running time and GPU memory cost on each dataset and report the results in \cref{tab:abl_page}.
-Results show that feature-independent variants are suboptimal.
-Although combining $k$NN graph can improve performance in some cases, it yields a fully connected combinatorial graph, significantly increasing the memory footprint.
-Besides, computing precise $k$NN is highly time-consuming.
+\textit{\textbf{Feature-aware PageRank v.s.
+PageRank.}} In our models, we propose to construct a combined graph $\tilde{G}_c$ based on Feature-aware PageRank to guarantee the irreducibility and aperiodicity, so that the DiLaplacian can be defined.
+On the other hand, the classic PageRank transition matrix $\mathbf{P}_{pr}=\gamma \mathbf{P} + (1-\gamma) \frac{e e^\top}{N}$ is also I\&A and it yields a dense and feature-independent convolutional operator.
+To further verify the importance of preserving proximity in the feature space, we replace $\tilde{\mathbf{P}}_{fpr}$ and $\Pi$ in \cref{eq:aug_DiLaplacian} to $\mathbf{P}_{pr}$ and its stationary distribution, and $\tilde{\mathbf{D}}_{c}$ is replaced with the out-degree matrix of the original graph.
+We use `(w/o feat.)' to represent this variant.
+This variant can help us verify the effectiveness of FPR.
+Further, we apply FPR to APPNP (APPNP$_{fpr}$) to test the transferrability of FPR.
+Results are shown in \Cref{tab:abl_page}, from which we can conclude that the feature-independent variants is sub-optimal, and FPR can be seen as a plug-and-play module so that can be transferred to other PageRank-based models flexibly.